“We are a Spirit filled church family, bringing the Kingdom of Heaven to earth”

 - News, opinion, and story development

-There is a great need for volunteers of all ages.
-From weekly services to special events, up to fifty-two volunteers each month are needed to sustain audio visual needs and produce media projects.
-There are two ways to sign up and be involved: Formal Training and Volunteering.
+There is a great need for servants of all ages.
+From weekly services to special events, many servants are needed to sustain audio visual needs and produce media projects.
+We are looking for people interested in the following:

 - Camera Operations